 Elizabeth takes an integrated and person-centred approach to recruitment, to ensure she not only delivers talent, but encourages prosperous relationships for all involved.

 Elizabeth holds a BSc in Podiatric Medicine from the National University of Ireland, Galway.
 Her diverse career background within the areas of Healthcare, Event Management, Customer Service and Sales has strongly developed her ability to understand, communicate and facilitate the unique needs of individuals and companies.

 Elizabeth’s affable and diligent nature ensures that both clients and jobseekers alike find what they’re looking for, whilst making the process as stress free and enjoyable as possible.
 She loves a challenge and her commitment to finding the ‘perfect fit’, takes her across a variety of sectors, from Telecoms to Medical and Pharmaceutical – and everything in between!

-His key areas of specialism are technical and general recruitment across a range of industries from IT, Telecoms, Construction and Engineering.
-Peter is highly adept and dealing with customers and clients alike and has received awards for his customer service skills over the course of his career.
+His key areas of expertise are technical and general recruitment across a range of industries from IT, Telecoms, Construction, and Engineering.
+Peter is highly adept at dealing with candidates and clients alike and has received awards for his customer service skills over the course of his career.

 Peter is also a keen sportsman and has played both golf and rugby at a high level.

 Kevin’s vision and passion in recruitment is to find the best fit for both client and candidate alike.

 Kevin holds a BA in Business & a BA in Business Management from Dublin Business School along with a decade of experience in both Retail and Business Operations in a managerial/leadership capacity.
 Throughout his career, he has recruited, worked alongside and led teams in various business settings from local SME’s right up to large Multi-nationals.